Stroking: critisism sandwiched between compliments

 Dear Professor Branestawm,

 We are now half-way through your Unworkable Gadgets course.
 We have found it very stimulating.
-(First compliment.)

-We're a bit at sea with some of the more mathematical material.
+We’re a bit at sea with some of the more mathematical material.
 It would help if you could do some worked examples on the board.
-(Constructive critisism.)

-We'd like to take this opportunity to thank you for telling us about unworkable gadgets; we've heard a lot about them from our undergraduate colleagues over the past two years and we had been looking forward to learning the material.
-(Second compliment.)
+We’d like to take this opportunity to thank you for telling us about unworkable gadgets; we’ve heard a lot about them from our undergraduate colleagues over the past two years and we had been looking forward to learning the material.

 That's stroking.
 Enjoy.

-Some say that this kind of thing is unnecessary, people should be ‘professional’.
-Nonsense.
-Professionals get emotionally invested in what they do and suffer a stress reaction at the thought that their investment was wasted.
-It's as natural as worrying about missing the bus to work.
 Stressed people are not good listeners, so you have to calm them down before and after.
-In any case — if you care enough to write, then what they're doing is something you care about.
+In any case — if you care enough to write, then what they’re doing is something you care about.
 Why not mention that?

 The same lecture that Professor Cowan taught me the word ‘stroking’ was the last lecture he ever gave in my course.
 The story why is itself a sorry tale of inadequate stroking.